 Anxiety can be triggered by ADHD– Click the button below to manage it better!

 While most people find it to be an extremely effective treatment, Concerta is not for everyone, especially children who have severe anxiety, tics, or Tourette’s Syndrome.
 Individuals who have a prior history of dependency on alcohol or drugs may not be the ideal candidate for treatment.
 Certain medications may affect the way this or any methylphenidate is metabolized in the body, causing severe adverse reactions.

 To help prevent or lessen any potential side effects, take Concerta at the same time each day, preferably early in the morning.
 Avoid drinking alcohol while taking this medication.
 Alcohol may cause the methylphenidate to be released too quickly into the bloodstream, causing an accidental overdose.
 Be sure to use caution when driving or using heavy machinery while on Concerta as it may impair thinking or the time needed to react.

 Some patients may be asked to discontinue Concerta for a short time so that their provider can evaluate how their behavior has been affected.
 Occasionally, patients may find that they need a stronger dose to achieve the same effects as it initially did.
 If this occurs, the provider may change to another type of medication to prevent a possible dependency.

-If you or your child have been diagnosed with attention deficit hyperactivity disorder and are not satisfied with the current treatment, speak to your doctor today about Concerta.
+If you have been diagnosed with attention deficit hyperactivity disorder and are not satisfied with the current treatment, speak to your doctor today about Concerta.